splitio/calvino/README.md

 Report is generated...

-Event type id, followed by properties found with sets of 2-5 values.
+Event type id, followed by properties found with sets between 2 and 12 unique values.
 Number of occurrences follows each property value.

 ```